Sunflowers and Ramsey problems for restricted intersections: Introduction

 The methods we developed to prove \cref{theorem: forbidding sunflowers} can be used to prove a variant of Füredi’s celebrated semilattice lemma~\cite{F83}, which has significantly better, single-exponential dependence on the parameters.
 From now on, for simplicity, we refer to Füredi's result~\cite{F83} as \emph{F\"uredi's delta-system lemma}.

 F\"uredi's delta-system lemma is a fundamental ingredient in the powerful delta-system method, see, e.g.,~\cite{MV16,Furedi91}.
 The idea behind the delta-system method is to make use of sunflowers to find certain structures in complicated set systems.
 For example, a very useful property of sunflowers is given by the observation that if $m>k$, the $k$-element sets $A_1,\dots,A_m$ form a sunflower with kernel $K$, and $B$ is any other $k$-element set, then the intersection $B\cap K$ is realised by the intersection with some petal: $B\cap K=B\cap A_i$.
 Similarly, if we have two large sunflowers, then their kernels' intersection is realised as the intersection of two petals.
 These observations enable us to find sets in our family satisfying certain intersection properties by studying sunflowers and their kernels.
 This approach was initiated by Deza, Erd\H os, and Frankl~\cite{DEF78} and Frankl~\cite{F78}.
 Later, F\"uredi~\cite{F83} proved his important structural result mentioned above, which turned out to be a very powerful tool in extremal combinatorics, for example, in the study of the Erd\H{o}s--S\'os problem~\cite{FF85} and in Chv\'atal's problem on simplices~\cite{FF87}.
 See also \cite[Section 4.3]{MV16} for applications in Tur\'an problems for expansions of trees.
+Very recently, Jiang and Longbrake~\cite{jiang2024number} developed a supersaturation variant of the delta-system method, and used it to count the number of $H$-free hypergraphs for a large family of degenerate $k$-graphs $H$.

 In order to describe the statement of F\"uredi's delta-system lemma, we need some additional notation.
 A set system $\mc{F}\subseteq \binom{[n]}{k}$ is called {\em $k$-partite} if there exists a partition $[n]=V_1\cup\dots\cup V_k$ such that every $F \in \mc{F}$ intersects every part in precisely one element.
 Let $\pi:[n]\to[k]$ be the projection such that $a\in V_{\pi(a)}$ for all $a\in [n]$, and we write $\pi(A)=\{\pi(a): a\in A\}$ when $A\subseteq [n]$.
 For every $F \in \mc{F}$, define $I(F,\mc{F}) := \{F \cap F': F' \in \mc{F}\setminus \{F\}\}$.
 With slight abuse of notation, $\pi(I(F,\mc{F}))$ is the projected set system $\{\pi(J):J\in I(F,\mc{F})\}$ on $[k]$.
 In addition, we say a set system $\mc{I}$ is {\em intersection-closed} if $I\cap I' \in \mc{I}$ for all $I,I' \in \mc{I}$.